itsrcrowell/AgentoAI/README.md

-# Magento MCP AI Assistant
+# Agento - Magento MCP AI Assistant Agent

 A powerful AI assistant for Magento 2 that helps you interact with your store's data using natural language queries.